I recently had my 4th major yard sale. (I made $1,013.00 at this one!)

 - Give your garage sale ad a catchy headline.
 Here are a bunch of yard sale headlines to help you think of a creative headline for your own yard sale ad.

-This is the copy I used when I posted my yard sale online at each of the 6 sites:
+This is the wording I used when I posted my yard sale online at each of the above 6 sites:

 Huge neighborhood yard sale!